googleprojectzero/ktrw/README.md

 Using KTRW
 ---------------------------------------------------------------------------------------------------

-KTRW is not a kernel exploit, but it needs access to the kernel task port in order to work.
-By default, it expects the kernel task port to be exposed as host special port 4 and expects the kernel base or kernel slide to be stashed in `task_info(TASK_DYLD_INFO)`.

-KTRW consists of three components: the `ktrw_gdb_stub.ikext` kernel extension, the `ktrw_usb_proxy` USB-to-TCP proxy utility, and the `ktrw_kext_loader` iOS app.
+KTRW consists of three components: the `ktrw_gdb_stub.ikext` kernel extension, the `ktrw_usb_proxy` USB-to-TCP proxy utility, and the `ktrw_kext_loader` tool to load kernel extensions.
+Depending on how KTRW is being used, `ktrw_kext_loader` can be built as a command line tool or as an iOS app.

 First, build the kernel extension: